sam-truscott/tinker-kernel/README.md

 Drivers
 =======

-Drivers and written as userland services with MMIO through the MMU.
+Drivers are written as userland services with MMIO through the MMU.

 The kernel Board Support Package (BSP) should only have drivers for timers and a debugging port such as a UART.